arafatm/arafatm.github.io/_zzz/mba/the-coaching-habit-by-michael-stanier.md

 The Learning Question: **"What Was Most Useful for You?"**

-- [ ] book Make It Stick: The Science of Successful Learning
+- TODO book Make It Stick: The Science of Successful Learning
 - useful summary of the best strategies and tactics we have to help people learn.

 First major tactic they share is harnessing the impact of information retrieval.